Kiryuumaru/RestfulFirebase/README.md

 ### Realtime

 The RealtimeWire holds a database subscription for real-time online and local data updates; Also manages offline persistency and caching for the specified reference node.
+Persistent data from the app launch will continue to synced if its real-time wire node is created and started.

 #### Subscribe